hapify/hapify/docs/templating/models-validator.md

 }
 ```

-Unlike JavaScript template, the model properties is not pre-computed and you don't have access to its dependencies.
+Unlike JavaScript template, the model properties are not pre-computed and you don't have access to the model dependencies.

 ## Validator sample

-Here is a validator sample that sends a warning for unsupported fields type and an error if primary key is malformed.
+Here is a validator sample that sends a warning for unsupported field type, and an error if primary key is malformed.

 ```javascript
 // Model object is injected as "model"